Syringa, better known as Lilac, is a genus of about 20 species of deciduous shrubs or trees in the olive family (Oleaceae), native to Eurasia.

 Native Americans used their branches to make arrows, pipes and combs.

-In some cultures, it is believed some species have magical properties that can drive away negative energy and evil.
+In some cultures, it is believed that Lilacs have magical properties that can drive away negative energy and evil.

 Throughout history, this flower have been a source of inspiration for many artists, such as Vincent van Gogh, Claude Monet, Walt Whitman and many others.